The BEETS (Band of Environmentally Educated and Employable Teens)

 Year Established: 2008

-- Provides four-month internships for youth ages 15-19 years old, the majority of whom live in the Western Addition
+- A two- or seven-month stipended program for low-income and youth of color ages 14-25 years old, the majority of whom live in subsidized housing.

 of BEETS surveyed said the program has made them more aware of environmental issues facing their community